 I remember toddling with my mother to queue for what seemed like hours to purchase basic foods such as flour, bread and rice.
 She carried a ration book because, without it, couldn’t buy food.
 The milkman delivered milk to the door in recyclable glass bottles.
 We could hear him coming in the early mornings because of the clop, clop, clop of his draft horse.
 One of my chores was to place the clean glass bottles outside the front door for collection.

 Survival was the name of the global game then.
 We managed well.
-Very few families had cars because they had only recently been invented in America.
+Very few families had cars because they had only recently been invented.
 My father rode a bike, walked or ran to work, or to other destinations.
 I can’t remember my mother riding a bike.
 We walked everywhere, although I can remember an occasional tram ride.

 Always extremely careful with money, my mother managed to save my father’s wages to purchase their own home three years after I was born.
 Living with my devoutly Christian grandmother in separate bedrooms because my parents were deemed ‘sinners’ by the Church, was not her idea of marriage.
 We had basic furniture that served its purpose.
 My mother often sang, to calm her own anxiety, and to help others calm theirs.
 She played the piano, inviting friends and neighbours to her ‘sing-songs’.
 She had many friends, and gave freely of all she had to spare to those in need.
-As she repeatedly said, there were always many people worse off than her.
+As she always said there were many people much worse off than she was.
 She kept positive and optimistic, no matter the situation, or her pain.
 Her religious faith was strong.

 Both my parents enjoyed gardening.
 They created a garden in the back yard, planting fruit trees and vegetables.
 We ate healthy and simple food.
 Chooks roamed in the back yard and slept in the shed.
 We had plenty of eggs.
-My father often shot rabbits, and we traded eggs, fruit and vegetables with neighbours and friends.
+My father often shot rabbits, and we traded eggs, fruit and vegetables.
 Most people were healthy.
 There was no such thing as restaurants.
 Sickness wasn’t an industry then, so there were few doctors.
 I can’t remember ever seeing an obese person.

 In 1939, the United Kingdom declared war on Germany.
 The second world war suddenly erupted; a global war that lasted until 1945.
-My sister was born in August and Australia was launched into the war in September 1939.
+My sister was born in August 1939 and Australia was launched into the war in September 1939.
 I remember the manipulative conscription propaganda – large posters stuck to nearly every lamp post and government building!
 The formal conscription age was between 18 and 41 but younger men could enrol to fight.
-Many did so, lying about their age.
+Many did so.
 Most did not return home.

 Japanese air raids against sites in the Northern Territory, Western Australia and Queensland took place.
 Darwin was bombed.

-We lived in Ballarat, a regional town in south-west Victoria.
-It had a Royal Australian Airforce base.
+We lived in Ballarat, a regional town in south-west Victoria with a Royal Australian Airforce base.
 Our town was vulnerable.
 To serve the war effort, local householders were asked to billet American air force personnel.
-My mother allocated a room for the lodgers, each one staying for maybe six weeks.
+My mother allocated a room for the foreign lodger.
+I can remember three different men and I think there was one woman.
 Extra income came into the household.

-We walked to and from primary school by ourselves.
+We walked to and from primary school, often alone.
 We were perfectly safe.
 We knew that if we had a problem, or became lost when away from home, all we had to do was to ask a policeman, and he would help.
 That was their job.